vidyalathabadde/alignedTypes/guided_alignedTypes_SYCLmigration/README.md

 ﻿# `Aligned Types` Sample

 Data structure alignment is the way data is arranged and accessed in computer memory.
 Memory access is said to be aligned when the data being accessed is n bytes long and the datum address is n-byte aligned.
 When a memory access is not aligned, it is said to be misaligned.
-This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or accelerator.
+This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations across GPUs from multiple vendors.

 | Area              | Description
 |:---                   |:---